“What’s the magic word?” said the shop assistant to my then two-year-old son.

 As the postman leaves our doorstep my son yells a genuine “thank you, thank you, thank you” for the whole neighbourhood to hear.

-When I give him a leaf or a uniquely shaped stick or a dinosaur fossil I found on a walk, he hugs me and says, “thank you SO much Mum!” as if it’s Christmas morning.
+When I give him a leaf or a uniquely shaped stick l I found on a walk, he hugs me and says, “thank you SO much Mum!” as if it’s Christmas morning.

 When he accidentally hurts me roughhousing a little too intensely he stops and says, “I’m so sorry Mum, are you ok?” as he runs to the freezer to grab me an ice pack.